melbournebioinformatics/MelBioInf_docs/docs/tutorials/Genome_browsers/GenomeBrowsers_Intro.md

   * Section 3 Hands on tutorials of the [Integrative Genomics Viewer](https://software.broadinstitute.org/software/igv/home)

-This tutorial was developed for use as part a series of workshops for neuroscience researchers, hence the example data and example genes are drawn from neuroscience field.
+This tutorial was developed for use as part a series of workshops for neuroscience researchers, hence the data and example genes are drawn from neuroscience field and focused on analysis and visualisation  of expression data.
 However, the skills taught in this tutorial are applicable to all areas of research.

-**Data:** [GTEX](https://gtexportal.org/home/) data as represented in the UCSC Genome Browser</br>
+**Data:** [GTEX](https://gtexportal.org/home/) and [Tabular Muris](https://tabula-muris.ds.czbiohub.org/) data as represented in the UCSC Genome Browser, and [Celltax single cell expression atlas data](http://casestudies.brain-map.org/celltax) downloaded from [SRA](https://www.ncbi.nlm.nih.gov/sra)</br>
 **Tools:** [UCSC genome Browser](https://genome.ucsc.edu/), [Integrative Genomics Viewer](https://software.broadinstitute.org/software/igv/home)

 -------------------------------
 ## Learning Objectives